BeipDev/BeipMU/Documentation/GMCP.md

 {
    "<window pane title>":
    {
+     "background-color": "Optional window background color"
-     "values": { <JSON object that is the list of stats to update }
+     "values": { JSON object that is the list of stats to update }
    }

    "<another window pane title>":